 Powhiri – the traditional Māori greeting is a pressing of noses rather than a kiss.

 Hangi – hangi is the Māori traditional way of cooking.
 It’s basically a fire pit in the ground which is covered with cabbage leaves or watercress to prevent the food from burning.
 A basket containing meat and perhaps potatoes or sweet potatoes is placed on top of the leaves and traditionally covered with flax.
-Soil is then sprinkled on top to keep the heat in.
+The soil is then sprinkled on top to keep the heat in.
 The food is then left to cook for around three hours.
-This style of cooking is popular with all New Zealands.
+This style of cooking is popular with all of New Zealand.